The One and Only Tip You Need to Know to Quickly Pay Off Your Mortgage

 When you pay $500 every 2 weeks, you’re paying $13,000 over 1 year.
 So, you’ve effectively paid more than what you have to, unless that was your schedule in the first place.

 I’ve paid off two mortgages before the age of 40 and living in Toronto.
 I bought two homes, my first in Davisville, and the second in Willowdale.
 These are two of the more expensive neighbourhoods in Canada.
-I’ve never made over $70k a year in my full time jobs.
-And when I did, that was only for 1 or 2 years.
+Only for about 1 year did I make over 70k.
+It was about 72.5k before I quit.
+Otherwise, I’ve never made over $70k a year in my full time jobs.

 And no, I didn’t live like a hermit or get an inheritance.
 My parents gave me $20k as a gift for my first home.
-So, that’s all the money I got to get things going.
+That along with my savings is how I got things going.

 I’ve gone to all-inclusive resorts 12 times in my life.
 I’ve travelled to Spain 3 times, Germany twice, and other parts of Europe like the UK, Greece, Italy, France, Monaco, Amsterdam, and Belgium.
 In the US, I’ve gone to Hawaii twice, Los Angeles multiple times, Chicago, and Florida twice.

 You just have to live within your means.
-If you buy an expensive car, you’ll also pay expensive insurance.
-Those two costs are huge and can be used for other things like travelling, which is what I did.
+If you buy an expensive car, you’ll also pay expensive insurance and maybe more expensive maintenance and other ongoing expenses.
+I can’t be sure because I’ve never paid more than $15k for a car.
+Car costs are huge and can be used for other things like travelling, which is what I did.

 I also stock trade, but, I would say living within your means is the most important thing to do.
 Stock trading can backfire on you and ruin your plans!
 It’s better to invest sensibly and when you have enough money, then you can decide if you want to stock trade.